-I remember an exercise at the New York Times where we reviewed various disaster scenarios to develop business continuity plans.
-I developed a healthy fear of flu pandemics after that, but everyone should do this same exercise for climate risks.
+I remember, almost ten years ago, an exercise at the New York Times where we reviewed various disaster scenarios to develop business continuity plans.
+I developed a healthy fear of pandemics after that, but everyone should do this same exercise for climate risks.
 Resilience efforts then fall into the normal, smart process of managing those risks.

 Reinvent A Thing.
 Then Reinvent Something Else